F1DNA/FlexFarmerInDocker/README.md

 **Install Docker**

-Reference the official docker documentation for details
+Reference the official docker documentation for more details if you would like, or continue on as I have copied the necessary steps from the official guide here

 https://docs.docker.com/engine/install/ubuntu/